UPDATED FEB 28, 2020

 With both paved and primitive sections, this bike trail in East Nashville is great for the nature-lover.
 The main, approximately five-mile route follows the Cumberland River, beginning at the Shelby Bottoms Nature Center, but there are plenty of off-shoots and spurs you can take to add on mileage.
 The greenway also makes it easy to dip into several East Nashville neighborhoods.
 We suggest trailing off to Eastland Avenue and stopping by Rosepepper Cantina, where you'll find the best margaritas in town.

 While this isn’t a trail per se, Belmont Boulevard features bike-friendly sidewalks that pass by some of the most beautiful houses in the city.
 Start at Belmont University’s campus and make your way to Martin’s BBQ and back.
 Finish your relaxed, two-mile ride with a local beer from neighborhood diner and Nashville favorite blvd.

 When you're riding on this paved bike path that runs along the Harpeth and Little Harpeth Rivers, you can expect to get an eyeful of some of the best scenery in Nashville — it's quite a nice contrast to the city.
-There are four different trail segments to choose from, but we suggest beginning in the gorgeous Edwin Warner Park and winding your way through Bellevue.
+There are four different trail segments to choose from, but we suggest beginning in the gorgeous Edwin Warner Park and winding your way through Bellevue on a 6-mile paved route.
 Oh, and bring some snacks, there are plenty of places to make a pit stop and enjoy the peace and quiet.

 For a bit of old Southern charm, bike Belle Meade Boulevard.
 This route is two miles one way and is lined with some of the nicest residences in the city.
 At the end of the road, you'll end of at the entrance to Percy Warner Park.
 Circle back to your starting point for a solid four-mile trek, or head into the park to add on up to 11 more miles.